mvcloud/emerald-code-sparks/client/src/assets/README.md

 Functionality: A user interface element designed to offer a list of options or links.
 When the user clicks or hovers over the primary label (in this instance, "About Dropdown"), the list expands downwards to display multiple related items.

-Design: The dropdown menu has a clear heading, "About CASMM", which possibly indicates the main category or section.
+Design: The dropdown menu has a clear heading, "About Code Sparks", which possibly indicates the main category or section.
 Beneath this heading, there are three distinct options listed vertically: "HOW IT WORKS", "OUR TEAM", and "FAQ".

 Font: Each option is presented in uppercase letters, in font “KOULEN”.